 It’s true that in many a story, venturing out to forests and into the wild begins as a respite from the mundane, clockwork life we’re accustomed to, in the cities.
-Nonetheless, each story is worth telling, worth shared.
+Nonetheless, each story is worth telling, worth sharing.
 And this week, we bring you one such story – Nandhagopan’s journey as a photographer.

 While the father captured both candid and carefully crafted moments at weddings and made a name for his unique perspective and eye for detail in his heydays, the son was subconsciously learning the technical part of making images, which would come to use later for wildlife photography – his passion.

 Nandhagopan’s way of taking a respite from work-life is to travel, to travel a lot.
 What began as casual journeys into the wild with friends soon became an obsession.
 When his friends encouraged him to take up photography seriously after watching him making evocative images of wildlife and the forests, Nandhagopan marked a new beginning to his passion about three year ago.